external-secrets/external-secrets/docs/provider/conjur.md

 ### Getting the K8S Secret

 * Login to your Conjur server and verify that your secret exists
-* Review the value of your kubernetes secret to see that it contains the same value from Conjur
+* Review the value of your Kubernetes secret to see that it contains the same value from Conjur

 ```shell
 # WARNING: this command will reveal the stored secret in plain text